LA Opera names lawyer to lead Placido Domingo investigation

 The investigation into Domingo’s behavior follows an Associated Press report last week detailing multiple accusations against the 78-year-old opera star.

-Three of the nine women who accused the singer of harassment and abuse of power said the encounters took place while working with Domingo at the LA organization.
+Three of the nine women who accused the singer of harassment and abuse of power said the encounters took place while they worked with Domingo at the LA organization.
 The nine women and dozens of others interviewed said Domingo’s behavior was an open secret in the industry and that he pursued younger women with impunity.

+Domingo did not respond to detailed questions from the AP about specific incidents, but issued a statement saying he believed all the encounters to be consensual and calling the allegations “deeply troubling, and as presented, inaccurate.”

+Yang, a former U.S. attorney and a Los Angeles Superior Court judge, is an experienced investigator who was hired by the University of Southern California two years ago to look into the conduct of the school’s former medical school dean, who admitted using methamphetamines, and the university’s response to his behavior.
+At the time, her independence was questioned because she has taught at the USC law school and defended the university in court.